Pylons/pyramid/docs/narr/threadlocals.rst

 bad idea, at least if code readability counts as an important concern.

-For historical reasons, however, thread local variables are indeed consulted by various :mod:`pyramid` API functions.
+For historical reasons, however, thread local variables are indeed consulted by various :app:`Pyramid` API functions.
 For example, the implementation of the :mod:`pyramid.security` function named :func:`pyramid.security.authenticated_userid` retrieves the thread local :term:`application registry` as a matter of course to find an